SZUHMINS I UCWALMICWA

 From left to right: STPS Recruit Cst Jamie Warren, STPS Recruit Cst Travis Peters, and STPS Constable Jordan Austinson in Lillooet BC on January 2, 2024

-Sergeant Len Isaac in Lillooet.
+Sergeant Len Isaac in Lillooet on September 30, 2024.

 Constable Chelsea John in 2019 at the Police Academy during the JIBC graduation ceremony.